nexiouscaliver/cybersec-keylogger/README.md

 # cybersec-keylogger

-Simple keylogger to log the keystrokes and email to given mail id periodically.
+simple_keylogger.py : Simple keylogger to log the keystrokes and email to given mail id periodically.
+                      takes input for email and password at runtime.